getcellm/cellm/README.md

    cd cellm
    ```

-3. Add your Anthropic API key.
-Rename `src/Cellm/appsettings.Anthropic.json` to `src/Cellm/appsettings.Local.json` and insert it.
-Example:
-    ```json
-    {
-      "AnthropicConfiguration": {
-        "ApiKey": "YOUR_ANTHROPIC_APIKEY"
-      }
-    }
-    ```

-   Cellm uses Anthropic as the default model provider.
-You can also use models from OpenAI, Mistral, Google, or run models locally.
-See the `appsettings.Local.*.json` files for examples.

-4. Install dependencies:
+3. Install dependencies:
    ```cmd
    dotnet restore
    ```

-5. Build the project:
+4. Build the project:
    ```cmd
    dotnet build --configuration Release
    ```

+5. Cellm uses Ollama and the Gemma 2 2B model by default.
+Download and install [Ollama](https://ollama.com/) and run the following command in your Windows terminal to download the model:
+    ```cmd
+    ollama pull gemma2:2b
+    ```

+    To use other models, see the [Models](#models) section below.

+These steps will build Cellm on your computer.
+Continue with the steps below to install Cellm in Excel.

 ### Install

 1. In Excel, go to File > Options > Add-Ins.
 2. In the `Manage` drop-down menu, select `Excel Add-ins` and click `Go...`.
-3. Click `Browse...` and select the `Cellm-AddIn64.xll` file in the bin/Release/net6.0-windows folder.
+3. Click `Browse...` and select the `Cellm-AddIn64.xll` file in the bin/Release/net9.0-windows.
+This folder is located in the root of git repository that you cloned.
 4. Check the box next to Cellm and click `OK`.

 ## Usage